 With a ProMarker fiber laser, you can also mark graphics or images.
 There are different methods for marking these graphics using the laser.
 In this tutorial, you will learn about the photo and logo mode methods and their differences.
 In this process, you mark a polycarbonate card with the same logo (see attachment), and depending on the selected mode, you will get different results.
 At the end of the tutorial we explain how the laser software processes the graphic in each respective mode.

 In addition to the "Photo and logo mode" tutorial, this tutorial will show you how to process a color image (jpg) directly with the DirectMark laser software.
 In this case, the photo is marked on a polycarbonate card.
 You will learn how to edit the image (with the correct resolution) and then adjust the laser parameters.
 Then you will be ready to mark any photo using the laser.

 If you want to mark metals, you have several options with the fiber laser.
 Depending on the requirements and application, you can either engrave (strip), anneal (dark annealing) or polish (white polish) steel.
-All these methods can be accomplished with a ProMarker laser.
+All these methods can be performed with a ProMarker laser.
 In this tutorial, we will show you the 3 different marking processes on steel and how you can adjust the laser parameters for each.
 We also explain what happens to the material during these processes.

 Want to create identification plates with consecutive serial numbers, or name plates with different names?
 You can do all that with a ProMarker.
 You can create serial numbers or directly import variable data to the SpeedMarker lasers using the provided SpeedMark software.
 Corel Draw's print merge function can help prepare serial number files for the ProMarker.
 In this tutorial, we will show you how to activate the print merge function, import the corresponding data set, and then send the final file to the laser.
 In addition, we explain how you can define the right parameters and laser mark the individual name plates in DirectMark.